-The use of clonazepam with drugs like opioid medications has led to terrible side effects such difficulty breathing and even death.
-Opioid drugs are medications used to treat pain and include medications such as: morphine, codeine, oxycodone, and illegal drugs like heroin.
+The use of clonazepam with opioid medications has led to terrible side effects such as difficulty breathing and even death.
+Opioid drugs are medications used to treat pain and include morphine, codeine, oxycodone, and illegal drugs like heroin.
 Some opioid medications are also in cough syrup.
 Opioid addiction is an illness and must be treated as such.

-Abuse of klonopin causes a short, euphoric “high” trailed by a cloudy, inebriated trance.
+Abuse of Klonopin causes a short, euphoric “high” trailed by a cloudy, inebriated trance.
 Some people smash the clonazepam tablets until making them inhalable dust to have a more substantial effect.
-As the medication moderates the focal sensory system, capacities like heart rate and breathing are ease back and can prompt to extreme lethargies or demise.
+As the medication moderates the focal sensory system, capacities like heart rate and breathing are eased back and can prompt extreme lethargies or demise.

 Klonopin withdrawal symptoms can last for days to weeks.
 They may begin within hours of the drug leaving your system.
 Klonopin withdrawal typically includes a variety of uncomfortable symptoms, such as anxiousness and irritation.
-In some cases, symptoms can include life-threatening seizures.
+In some cases, symptoms can consist of life-threatening seizures.
 Klonopin is benzodiazepine, or more simply, “benzo”.
 They are among the most commonly prescribed medications in the country.
 Roughly 33 million people used them in 2019.

-Some people take benzos as directed by their physician, albeit others acquire them illegally or intentionally take them more often, or in larger doses than they are supposed to.
+Some people take benzos as directed by their physician, albeit others acquire them illegally or intentionally take them more often or in larger doses than they are supposed to.
 Klonopin is intended for short-term use.
-This is because, after about several weeks, most people develop a physical dependence.
-When someone is dependent on a drug like Klonopin, it means they will experience withdrawal symptoms if they stop taking it or reduce their dose.
+This is because, after several weeks, most people develop physical dependence.
+When someone is dependent on a drug like Klonopin, they will experience withdrawal symptoms if they stop taking it or reduce their dose.
 The brain of an addict can no longer produce feelings of relaxation without the drug.

-It doesn’t actually matter too much which type of Klonopin user you are.
+It doesn’t matter too much which type of Klonopin user you are.
 That’s because anyone taking benzos for longer than one month, even patients taking them exactly as instructed, may experience withdrawal symptoms.

 Among people using benzos for more than half a year, about 40% will experience moderate-to-severe withdrawal symptoms.
 The other 60% will still have symptoms, but not as acutely.
 If compounded with alcohol or cocaine, withdrawal may take longer and requires supervision.